react-page/react-page/README.md

 $ npm run dev:single-page-site
 ```

-Development builds are unoptimized.
-To get the best performance you should create a production build as followed
+Development builds are not optimized.
+To get the best performance, create a production build as follows:

 ```
 $ npm run build